infiniticio/docs.infinitic.io/src/pages/docs/references/serialization.md

 ## Kotlin Serialization

-For Kotlin, we recommend using [kotlinx-serialization-json](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serialization-guide.md).
+For Kotlin, we recommend using [kotlinx-serialization](https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serialization-guide.md), a native serialization library developed by JetBrains.

+To use `kotlinx.serialization` in your Infinitic project:

+* Add the `kotlinx.serialization` plugin to your build script.
+* Apply the `@Serializable` annotation to your data classes.

+See the [Kotlin documentation](https://kotlinlang.org/docs/serialization.html) for more details.

-{% callout type="note"  %}
+{% callout type="warning"  %}

-If `kotlinx-serialization-json` is not used (i.e. your class does not have a serializer), the fallback serialization/deserialization method will be [FasterXML/jackson](/docs/references/serialization#java-serialization-with-jackson) as for Java.
+If `kotlinx.serialization` is not used (i.e., your classes don't have a built-in Kotlin serializer), Infinitic will fall back to  [FasterXML/jackson](/docs/references/serialization#java-serialization) for serialization/deserialization, as it does for Java.
+In this case, the guidelines below do not apply.

 {% /callout  %}